ricardorei/MT-Marathon-Tutorial-2024/README.md

 **Exercise 1:** The code is using epsilon sampling.
 Change the code to use nucleus sampling instead.
 What changes do you observe?

 **Exercise 2:** Implement a simple baseline with greedy decoding.
-Evaluate it in terms of comet using [comet-score command](https://github.com/Unbabel/COMET?tab=readme-ov-file#basic-scoring-command)
+Evaluate it in terms of comet using [SacreCOMET](https://github.com/PinzhenChen/sacrecomet)

 ## MBR decoding: